Nattawut30/Nattawut30/README.md

 </p>

 <p align="center">
 Research Analyst specializing in data analysis, machine learning, and optimization.
-Experienced in developing predictive models and statistical frameworks that transform complex data into actionable insights.
-Proven ability to support operations management, and performance forecasting
+Experienced in developing predictive models and statistical frameworks that transform data into actionable insights.
+Proven records of operations management, and buiness forecasting.
 </p>

 <p align="center">